Hunting Namibia

 The vast, open spaces of Namibia offer exceptional hunting safaris in a variety of wilderness areas.

-Namibia lies on the west coast of Southern Africa.
-It borders Angola to the north, Botswana to the east, and South Africa to the south.
-A small panhandle protrudes from the northeast corner of Namibia.
-Known as the Caprivi Strip, it touches both Zambia and Zimbabwe.
 The cold Benguela current of the Atlantic Ocean keeps the coastal areas of Namibia cool, damp, and rain-free, with thick coastal fog often prevalent.
 Inland, rain falls during the summer months between October and April, with days being hot while nights are cool.
-Namibia covers an area of some 825 000 square kilometers and is sparsely populated with only about 1.3 million inhabitants.
+Namibia covers an area of some 825,000 square kilometers and is sparsely populated with only about 3.1 million (2025) inhabitants.
 English is the national language, however, Afrikaans is widely spoken with German and Bantu occurring in some areas.

 Namibia is known for its rich and diverse wildlife resources and, over the past several decades, has been a prime destination for sport hunters from all over the globe.
 Conservation programs have largely protected this important resource and species such as kudu, gemsbok, springbok and even warthog are found in abundance.
 With the government's positive attitude toward sport and trophy hunting, outfitters from all over Southern Africa visit to take advantage of Namibia's great hunting opportunities.
 The hunting industry has proven itself crucial to ensuring the survival of Namibia's game species.